Table of Contents

 It isn’t the same thing as driver’s ed.
 In defensive driving, drivers learn strategies specifically designed to keep them safer on the road.

-Experienced drivers can think of it as a refresher course or a tune-up of the skills they already have.
-They may even learn that some traffic laws are different from when they first got their license.
-New drivers, meanwhile, can pick up strategies that reinforce and improve on what they recently learned, with a focus on staying alert to potential hazards.
+Experienced drivers can think of it as a refresher course or a tune-up of their existing skills.
+They may even learn that some traffic laws have changed since they first got their license.
+New drivers, meanwhile, can acquire strategies to reinforce and improve on what they recently learned, with a focus on staying alert to potential hazards.

 Drivers often take a defensive driving course (sometimes referred to as “traffic school”) to remove violation points from their driving record and keep their insurance costs from going up.
 Other drivers may be able to use a defensive driving course to lower their car insurance costs.